 Research in Luxembourg is headed at a political level by a Parliamentary Committee and the Higher Committee for Research and Innovation, chaired by the Ministers for Higher Education and Research and of the Economy.
 These ministries are responsible for implementing the policy and strategic objectives established by the Committee:

 The Ministries are supported by two agencies:

 Responsibility for developing transport policy within Luxembourg lies with the Ministry of Mobility and Public Works.

 A summary of research funding opportunities in Luxembourg is available on the Luxembourg Portal for Innovation and Research.

 Funding for transport research can be obtained mainly through the general research financing framework, and EU and international programmes.
-There are several national research programmes, but they mainly focus on the research priorities established in the Foresight Study or by the University of Luxembourg.
+There are several national research programmes, but they mainly focus on the research priorities established in the National Research Priorities for Luxembourg, approved by the government.

 The National Research Fund (FNR) also supports accompanying measures, which fund conferences, training of researchers and scientific publications.
-In most cases, transport research is funded through international and EU funds, such as Horizon 2020.
+In most cases, transport research is funded through international and EU funds, such as Horizon Europe.

 Currently ongoing funding sources include: